-- Extra change of clothing appropriate to the season (labeled with your child's name) - 4 Toothbrushes and toothpaste (please be sure to bring standard size child toothbrushes, so that they will fit into the toothbrush holder; toothbrushes are required to be replace every 3 months) (labeled with your child's name) - Water bottle (labeled with your child's name) - Crib size fitted sheet and small blanket (labeled with your child's name) - Sunscreen for children enrolled for the full day (sunscreen should be applied in the morning before coming to the Center; we will re-apply it before going outside in the afternoons) (labeled with your child's name) - Slippers with rubber soles (in the event there is an emergency and we need to go outside quickly) (labeled with your child's name) - Insulated lunch box with an ice pack or thermos for items that need to be kept warm.
+- Extra change of clothing appropriate to the season (labeled with your child's name) - 4 Toothbrushes and toothpaste (please be sure to bring standard size child toothbrushes, so that they will fit into the toothbrush holder; toothbrushes are required to be replace every 3 months) (labeled with your child's name) we are currently not brushing teeth due to COVID-19 - Water bottle (labeled with your child's name) - Crib size fitted sheet and small blanket (labeled with your child's name) - Sunscreen for children enrolled for the full day (sunscreen should be applied in the morning before coming to the Center; we will re-apply it before going outside in the afternoons) (labeled with your child's name) - Slippers with rubber soles (in the event there is an emergency and we need to go outside quickly) (labeled with your child's name) - Insulated lunch box with an ice pack or thermos for items that need to be kept warm.
 Please send in a separate drink for lunch.